mahmoudimus/ac/docs/public/concepts/conditions.md

     </tbody>
 </table>

-## <a name="remote"></a>Remote conditions

-    {
-        "name": "My Addon",
-        "modules": {
-            "generalPages": [
-                {
-                    "conditions": [
-                        {
-                            "condition": "/condition/onlyBettyCondition"
-                        }
-                    ]
-                }
-            ]
-        }
-    }

-For a remote condition, the Atlassian application issues a request to the remote resource and expects a response which specifies whether to show or hide the module feature.

-    {
-        "shouldDisplay": false
-    }

-The add-on can pass parameters to the remote condition as URL query parameters.
-Remote condition has request authentication information passed through as a header, rather than as a query string parameter.

-Remote conditions are URLs and must start with either 'http' or '/', and return a 200 HTTP response code with a JSON body containing the boolean ```shouldDisplay``` field.

-If there is an error communicating with the remote resource (for example, the request timeout period of 10 seconds elapses with no response), then the failure will be logged and the condition will be evaluated as `false`.

 ## <a name="entity-property"></a>Entity property condition

 There is a common notion of entity properties in Atlassian products.
 Entities like `issue` or `project` can have properties that can